yokolet/new-note/algo/arrays/2022-09-26-valid-sudoku.md

 - Matrix
 date: 2022-09-26 17:04 +0900
 ---
-## Introduction
-The idea to solve this problem is not difficult.
-Going over each horizontal, vertical and box to check values are all.
-The improvement would be how to eliminate loops and run faster.

 ## Problem Description
 > Determine if a `9 x 9` Sudoku board is valid.